seedstack/website/content/docs/business/manual/assembler/index.md

         weight: 10
 ---

 The assembler pattern is used to transfer a representation of the state of *Aggregates* to *DTO/Representation* objects.
 The Business Framework provides a interface and few base classes to ease the development of assemblers.

 # Usage

+## Default assembler

+By default, if your mapping is obvious, you don't have to create an explicit assembler.
+You just add the `@DtoOf` annotation on your DTO class to link them to their related Aggregate root:

+    @DtoOf(Product.class)
+    class ProductRepresentation {
+        ...
+    }

+You can then inject a ModelMapper-based assembler with the `@ModelMapper` annotation:

+    @Inject
+    @ModelMapper
+    Assembler<Product, ProductRepresentation> productAssembler;

+This assembler uses the default settings of the [ModelMapper library](http://modelmapper.org/).

+{{% callout warning %}}
+It is strongly recommended to always have a DTO. **Never serialize domain objects to your clients.** Even with the default assembler you can define a DTO that is a flat and/or partial mapping of your domain Aggregate.
+ModelMapper will automatically figure out the field mapping if you respect [their conventions](http://modelmapper.org/getting-started/#mapping).
+Besides, you should always have integration tests that checks that the automatic mapping is correct.
+{{% /callout %}}

+## Explicit assembler

 Create an assembler extending `BaseAssembler` class.
 It will contains the logic of the copy between aggregate and DTO.
 Then, inject your